vulcand/vulcan/README.md

 Vulcan
 ------

-HTTP reverse proxy with authorization and rate limiting capabilities.
+HTTP reverse proxy that supports authorization, rate limiting, load balancing and failover.

 Rationale
 ---------

 * Request routing and throttling should be dynamic and programmatic task.
-* Proxy to take the pain out of the services failover, authentication, so services behind it can be all dumb and relaxed letting proxy to do the heavyliting.
+* Proxy should take the pain out of the services failover, authentication, letting services behind it to be simple.

 Request flow
 ------------

-* Request gets to the proxy
+* Client request gets to the proxy.
-* Request parameters are extracted from the request and sent to control server as GET request.
+* Vulcan extracts request information and asks control server what to do with the request.
-* Proxy analyzes parameters, throttles the request
-* If the request is good to go, forwarded to the upstream selected by the load balancer
+* Vulcan denies or throttles and routes the request according to the instructions from the control server.
-* If the upstream fails, vulcan can optionally replay the request to the next upstream, depending on the instructions.
+* If the upstream fails, Culcan can optionally replay the request to the next upstream.

 Authorization
 -------------

-Parameters extracted:
+Vulcan sends the following request info to the control server:

-* authentication credentials i.e. username and password
+* HTTP auth username and password
 * URI
 * protocol (SMTP/HTTP)
 * method (POST/GET/DELETE/PUT)
 * request length
 * ip
 * headers (JSON encoded dictionary)

-Control server can deny the request, by responding with non 200 response code, in this case the response will be proxied to the client.
+Control server can deny the request by responding with non 200 response code.
+In this case the exact control server response will be proxied to the client.
-Otherwise, control server replies with JSON understood by the proxy, see Routing section for details
+Otherwise, control server replies with JSON understood by the proxy.
+See Routing section for details.

 Routing & Throttling
 --------------------